5 Signs It's Time to Quit Your Job (Before You Burn Out)

 5. You’re Just “Comfortable”

-When you can do your job in your sleep, you stop innovating.
-You stop networking.
+It’s good if you can do your job in your sleep, but that also may be a sign you’re falling into a rut.
 You stop pushing.
 You become the employee who has “10 years of experience” that is actually just 1 year of experience repeated 10 times.

 In a fast-moving market, being “comfortable” makes you vulnerable.
 If your company pivots or restructures, the “comfortable” employees are often the first to go because they are seen as legacy costs, not future drivers.